cs-soc-tudublin/docs/docs/how-to/dns.md

 # *How To:* Modify DNS

-This document will go over what DNS and Domains are, and how to add a subdomain to cspp.ie and host something on it!
+This document will go over what DNS and Domains are, and how to add a subdomain to cspp.ie and host something on it, or have the domain redirect!

 DNS, or Domain Name System is a system which converts IP Addresses to the URLs that we all know and love, for example: